RetroJohn86/PoGo-Unpacked-APK-Assets/Readme.md

 **+** __**Repository Info**__

-As from the December 2024, the Download Size for this Repo is : **1.81 GB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the March 2025, the Download Size for this Repo is : **1.83 GB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
 **This Repository is of all thinks found and mined in the APK File, including Images and More.
 This repo is organized based on category and is a combination of remote assets found inside the APK.
 NOTE: This repository has doubles files in it.**

 __**Files and Folder Structure**__

-All images in this repo are found and mined and are located are organized based on category e.g. Animator, AudioClip, Font, Mesh, Shader, Sprite, TextAsset and Texture2D.
+All images in this repo are found and mined and are located are organized based on category e.g. Animator, AudioClip, Font, Mesh, Shader, Sprite, TextAsset, Texture2D and Lost and Found.

 **+** **NOTE:** For Tidy and More Structure Repository go to the **Others Collection Links**, linked Below, Thank You.
 Looking for something Old in a previous Asset APK that's not in the repo?
 Check out the APK Records: Click Links [Mega](https://mega.nz/folder/B6Qn3ahS#TCNhmVq3bklCpalAzYbcDQ).
 [Google](https://drive.google.com/drive/folders/1Y3K-SycQ50DXziwON9pvbG_JTVS5PLnP?usp=sharing).
 You will need Software too get asset for this location e.g. Asset Studio, Unity and more.